ssmirr/appdev-chapters/string.md

 interpolate as many expressions as you want into a single string.
 Pretty neat!

 If you find interpolation confusing, feel free to just use concatenation.

+## Conclusion

+That's about all we'll need to know about strings to do most anything related to web applications!
+Next, we'll take a look at numbers.